Last updated on March 29th, 2019 at 04:17 pm

 Give the interior a good scrub.
 Leather or cloth, it’s worth wiping down your seats.
-And while you’re at it, give the dashboard and the surface behind the backseat (if you’re in a sedan) a good wipe down.
+And while you’re at it, give the dashboard and, if you have a sedan, the surface behind the backseat a good wipe down.

 Check your wipers.
 By winter’s end, your wipers could be worn down.
 So, it might be worth investing in a new set so they aren’t scraping against your windshield for the rest of the year.
-While you’re at it, be sure to check the wiper fluid.
+While you’re at it, be sure to check the wiper fluid level.

 It’s a good idea to schedule a routine tune-up with standard maintenance checks, including:

 - All fluids, including the engine oil, antifreeze/coolant, power steering, brake and transmission

 - Hoses and belts – make sure they’re in good shape

 - Brake system – these should be inspected by a professional during a standard oil change